- Columbia pushes the connection between data and journalism.

 - New York City is your beat: New York is the media capital of the world and the best place to learn how to report and to connect with innovation that is shaping journalism's future.

-- Accelerate your career: in 10 months, you'll develop skills that take years to build in the field, which will put you ahead of the pack.
+- Accelerate your career: In less than one year, you will develop skills and knowledge that take years to build in the field.

 Choose Your Path

-The third-semester master's project for M.S. documentary students is designed to train students to be independent film producers and directors.
+A third-semester master's project for documentary students is designed to train you to be an independent film producer and director.
 You'll receive one-on-one coaching from a faculty adviser and additional training in visual storytelling, camera work and editing.
 You will also learn the business side of documentary production — negotiations, rights and clearances, and how to develop a winning production trailer.
 The resulting film is expected to be of broadcast quality with your final task to ensure placement at a film festival or on television.

 Our degree programs offer a diverse menu of courses to prepare you for reporting across borders and to work in diverse newsrooms with global audiences, whether in New York, London, Dubai, Delhi or Hong Kong.
-M.S. students learn from a stable of veteran international reporters including Helen Benedict, Sheila Coronel, Steve Coll, Ann Cooper, Howard French, Judith Matloff and others.
+Students learn from a stable of veteran international reporters including Helen Benedict, Sheila Coronel, Steve Coll, Ann Cooper, Alexander Stille, Howard French, Judith Matloff and others.
+A Dual Degree with Sciences Po in Paris and the University of Witwatersrand in Johannesburg allow students to study journalism in New York City and in Paris or Johannesburg and receive degrees from both institutions.

 Our International Studies program hosts affiliate programs where students are eligible for paid newsroom internships in Central Europe, Argentina and India.

 The Toni Stabile Center for Investigative Journalism is run by Academic Dean Sheila Coronel.
-M.S. students learn from some of the best investigative journalists in the country, including Walt Bogdanich, a three-time winner of the Pulitzer Prize, Charles Ornstein, Kristen Lombardi, Blake Morrison and others.
+Students learn from some of the best investigative journalists in the country, including Walt Bogdanich, a three-time winner of the Pulitzer Prize, Steve Coll, Charles Ornstein, Kristen Lombardi, Blake Morrison and others.

-We also offer high-level investigative courses for those not enrolled in the Stabile investigative program.
+We also offer high-level investigative course for those not enrolled in the Stabile investigative program.
 These students take shorter but similarly intense courses in investigative skills and techniques.

-M.S. students learn the art of long-form narrative writing from faculty members Helen Benedict, Steve Coll, Nicholas Lemann, Michael Shapiro and others.
-Immerse yourself in your master’s project to hone your reporting and story development skills.
-Our curriculum includes multiple seminars in long-form writing, a magazine workshop and a course in how to conceive and write proposals for book publishers.
+Students learn the art of long-form narrative writing from faculty members Helen Benedict, Steve Coll, Michael Shapiro and others.
+Our M.S. curriculum includes multiple seminars in long-form writing, a magazine workshop and a course in how to conceive and write proposals for book publishers.

 The skills acquired at Columbia Journalism School are transferrable to any occupation in any city: journalism is all about telling and uncovering great stories.